umarwazeer/quasar-electron-sqlite/README.md

 contextIsolation: false,
 nodeIntegration: true,
 ```
+Everything you need to setup your db connection and your db function can be found in the  `src/database` folder
 Once you've done these steps, if you `quasar dev -m electron`, the application should start with an open connection to your sqlitedb.
-For some example usage of the
-sqlite3 library, you can look at the `src/database` folder.